 You can use the command ‘\today’ for adding the current date to your LaTeX document.

-That ends our list of the 10 best LaTex Editors that you should be using in 2021.
-We have not only include LaTex Editing app but also online LaTex editors along with LaTex plugins.
+That ends our list of the 12 best LaTeX Editors that you should be using in 2021.
+We have not only include LaTeX Editing app but also online LaTeX editors along with LaTeX plugins, as well as LaTeX editor for Android and iPhone.
 So, you see, you can choose the one that fits your needs.
-Do check out the list and let us know which is your favorite app to edit LaTex among the all.
+Do check out the list and let us know which is your favorite app to edit LaTeX among the all.
+Meanwhile, if you’re simply looking for something that can replace Word, Powerpoint, etc, you should check out our list of Microsoft Office alternatives.